Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 How do I assess comprehension during the session?

-Should pupils have their own copy of the text?
+Should learners have their own copy of the text?

-What do the pupils do while the teacher reads?
+What do the learners do while the teacher reads?

 Design your Monday session today by selecting a text and planning which three vocabulary words you will teach.